pivotal/docs-tap/tap-gui/configurator/create-plug-in-wrapper.hbs.md

 ### <a id="bckstg-plgn-npm"></a> A Backstage plug-in in an accessible npm registry

 Ensure that the Backstage plug-in you want to wrap is in an npm registry.
-You can use your own private registry or a public registry, such as [NPM JS](https://www.npmjs.com/).
+You can use your own private registry or a public registry, such as [npm JS](https://www.npmjs.com/).
 Both your development machine and your Tanzu Application Platform cluster must have access to the registry.

 This topic instructs you to use the Backstage TechInsights plug-in.
-This plug-in consists of back-end and front-end components, both of which are available on NPM JS:
+This plug-in consists of back-end and front-end components, both of which are available on npm JS:

 - [@backstage/plugin-tech-insights v0.3.11](https://www.npmjs.com/package/@backstage/plugin-tech-insights/v/0.3.11)
 - [@backstage/plugin-tech-insights-backend v0.5.12](https://www.npmjs.com/package/@backstage/plugin-tech-insights-backend/v/0.5.12)